-McBride, Trethewey among winners of Anisfeld-Wolf awards
+McBride, Trethewey among winners of Anisfield-Wolf awards

 “This year, we honor a brilliant military history (‘Tacky’s Revolt’), a breakout poetry collection that wrestles with mortality (‘Obit’), a novel bursting with love and trouble centered around a Brooklyn church (‘Deacon King Kong’), and a memoir by a daughter reclaiming her mother’s story (‘Memorial Drive’).
 All of which is capped by the lifetime achievement of Samuel R. Delany, who has broadened our humanity and sharpened our minds through his groundbreaking science fiction.”

-The Anisfeld-Wolf awards were founded in 1935 and are managed by the nonprofit Cleveland Foundation.
+The Anisfield-Wolf awards were founded in 1935 and are managed by the nonprofit Cleveland Foundation.
 Previous winners include the Rev. Martin Luther King, Toni Morrison and Wole Soyinka.